SchmollerLab/Cell_ACDC/README.md

 Finally, we provide Jupyter notebooks to **visualize** and interactively **explore** the data produced.

-**Do not hesitate to contact me** here on GitHub (by opening an issue) or directly at my email francesco.padovani@helmholtz-muenchen.de for any problem and/or feedback on how to improve the user experience!
+**Do not hesitate to contact me** here on GitHub (by opening an issue) or directly at my email [here](https://www.helmholtz-munich.de/ife/about-us/people/staff-detail/ma/8873/Dr.-Padovani/index.html) for any problem and/or feedback on how to improve the user experience!

 ## Update v1.2.4
 First release that is finally available on PyPi.